Here are 15 of the most common and effective cerebral palsy therapy activities that play a vital role in treating kids with Cerebral Palsy (CP).

-The concept of an ‘intensive’ focuses on training or retraining the brain and body to work and move together through high repetitive movements and exercises.
+An intensive session focuses on training or retraining the brain and body to work in accordance through high repetitive movements and exercises.

-The program may combine different therapies such as physical, speech, and occupational
+- Combining different therapies (such as physical, speech, and occupational)

-PT is specific to a child’s unique needs such as learning how to walk or sit up independently.
+PT is specific to a child’s unique needs like learning to walk.

-The main difference between the two types of therapies is regular PT isn’t as long or as ‘intense’ in some exercise movements for the child.
+The main difference between the two types of therapies is regular PT isn’t as long or as ‘intense’ in some exercise movements as an intensive PT session.

-For instance, depending on the child’s state or private health insurance, a regular PT session may be covered only once per week vs. an intensive program will last several hours per day, five days a week, for one to several week increments.
+Versus an intensive program will last several hours per day, five days a week, for one to three-week increments.

-As you can see, there is a BIG difference in how a child’s muscles will respond and work if receiving therapy once per week vs. daily for several hours.
+As you can see, there is a BIG difference in how a child’s muscles will respond if receiving therapy once per week versus daily.

-It works them over and over again for a longer period of time, which improves overall muscle memory, strength, balance, and coordination.
+It works your muscles repetitiously for a longer period of time, to improve overall muscle memory, strength, balance, and coordination.

 Activities of Daily Living (ADL) is exactly what occupational therapy (OT) focuses on.